 Lingerie Reviews: Autumn Acquirements From Maison Close, Lascivious, & Lacing Lilith

 Disclaimer: The Soie Cherie set was kindly provided MemeShop.
-All other garments in this post were purchased by myself.
+All other garments in this post were purchased by me.
 Lascivious and Lacing Lilith are not affiliated with these reviews in any way.
 All opinions are my own.

 Maison Close’s Soie Cherie bra.
 Image from MemeShop.com